 When writing your case study, let the customer tell the story rather than you telling it for them.

 Build a narrative around the challenge the customer faced, how your product or service helped them overcome this challenge and the results (use real-world quantifiable outcomes).
 Create a compelling story, with plenty of customer quotes to tell the story from their experience to help prospects see how things could work for them.

 You’ll need to put these on your homepage as a dedicated page.
-Some brands don’t call these pages ‘case studies’ anymore and they use ‘our work’ or ‘success stories’ or ‘customer success’ even.
+Some brands don’t call these pages ‘case studies’ any more, opting instead for ‘our work’, ‘success stories’ or ‘customer success’.